Welcome!

 5. Is gynaecomastia surgery only cosmetic?

-While there is a strong cosmetic component, many patients seek surgery for functional or psychological concerns such as chest discomfort, self-consciousness in social situations or athletic wear, or interference with physical activity.
+While there is a strong cosmetic component, many patients seek gynaecomastia surgery for functional or psychological concerns such as chest discomfort, self-consciousness in social situations or athletic wear, or interference with physical activity.
+Gynaecomastia is also recognised to have significant psychological impact, including depression, anxiety, body dissatisfaction, and reduced self-esteem, with surgical treatment demonstrably improving psychological health, self-confidence, and quality of life outcomes.

 6. Will mammary tissue come back after surgery?